Bengaluru FC: Ashley Westwood era (2013–2016)

 Immediately after winning the rights to form a direct-entry side, JSW Group began assembling a team.
 The club's first signing was midfielder Thoi Singh from Mumbai Tigers.
 On 2 July 2013, it was announced former Blackburn Rovers assistant manager Ashley Westwood would become the club's first head coach.
 On 16 July, JSW Group signed the club's first two foreign players, defenders John Johnson and Curtis Osano.
 Three days later, it was announced the club had signed the India national team captain Sunil Chhetri from Sporting Portugal B.

 On 22 September that year, the club played their first official match in the I-League against Mohun Bagan at Bangalore Football Stadium.
 After a scoreless first-half, Bengaluru scored their first official goal in the 49th minute through Sean Rooney.
 In injury time, Mohun Bagan equalized through Chinadorai Sabeeth to end the match 1–1.
-Their next match brought Begaluru's first win, defeating Rangdajied United 3–0 at the Bangalore Football Stadium.
+Their next match brought Bengaluru's first win, defeating Rangdajied United 3–0 at the Bangalore Football Stadium.